Sunburn & Heatstroke Doctor in Ibiza: Urgent Home Relief

 | Pulse | Elevated (100–130) | Very rapid (>130) |

 If heatstroke: call OnCall AND 112.
-OnCall can start IV fluids and cooling while 112 is en route.
+OnCall can begin cooling and clinical assessment while 112 is en route, then hand over for hospital IV rehydration.
 This cuts escalation time.

 Prevention (Your Best Weapon)